Henrik-Nordlund/IT-Infrastructure-Projects/Lab 2 – Microsoft Entra ID RBAC and Least Privilege/README.md

 ## Scenario

-Nordlund Industries has a central IT-department, but not all IT-administrators should have access to the entire organization's digital environment.
-The company therefore would like to implement a model where administrators will receive the permissions they need to perform their duties but not more than that.
+Nordlund Industries has a central IT department, but not all administrators should have access to the entire organization's digital environment.
+The company therefore wants to implement a model where administrators will receive the permissions they need to perform their duties but not more than that.

-For instance, if we create an IT Helpdesk Administrator for an office he/she should be able to manage user accounts within his/her AU only.
+For instance, if we create an IT Helpdesk Administrator for an office, they should be able to manage user accounts within their AU only.

 ## RBAC design
 | Administrative function | Entra-role             | Scope        |